Inflation in 19 nations using euro soars to record 7.5%

 The latest reading smashed the high set just last month, when it hit a revised 5.9%.

-Inflation in the eurozone has been setting records for months and is at its highest level since recordkeeping for the euro began in 1997.
+It's the fifth straight month that inflation in the eurozone has set a record, bringing it to the highest level since recordkeeping for the euro began in 1997.

 The spiking price of energy has been a major factor contributing to record inflation.
-Eurostat said energy costs rose 44.7% last month.
+Eurostat said energy costs rose 44.7% last month, up from 32% in February.

-Food, alcohol and tobacco costs rose 5%; prices for goods like clothing, appliances, cars, computers and books rose 3.4%; and service prices rose 2.7%.
+There were price increases for other categories of spending as well.
+Food, alcohol and tobacco costs rose 5%, compared with 4.2% in the prior month, while prices for goods like clothing, appliances, cars, computers and books rose 3.4%, up from 3.1%; and service prices rose 2.7%, versus the previous 2.5%.

+Rising prices are a growing problem around the world.
+In the U.S., has inflation soared to a 40-year high of 7.9%.